Information about the MNNC

 Entrance requirements for the course:

-The course consists of theory/lab, clinical, and preceptorship sections.
-The theory/lab days are interspersed with clinical days, so that concepts and skills learned in the classroom can be immediately applied in the clinical setting.
+The course consists of theory/lab, clinical and preceptorship sections.
+The theory/lab days are interspersed with clinical days, so concepts and skills learned in the classroom can be immediately applied in the clinical setting.
 The final exam occurs at the end of week six.
-This portion of the course is completed in Winnipeg or Brandon, where a Nephrology Clinical Nurse Educator is sited.
-The last 3 weeks of the course may be completed in the unit of hire if the candidate, the manager, and the Nephrology Clinical Educator agree.
+Once hired, the nurse will be enrolled into the MNNC.
+There are two types of enrollment: Class or Site Led.

 The MNNC Self Learning Package

-Once familiar with the content, an appointment to write the exam can be made by contacting Renal Education at 204-787-3317.
+Once familiar with the content, an appointment to write the exam thru the Shared Health Learning Management System (LMS) can be made by contacting Renal Education at 204-787-3317.

-The minimum passing is grade is 70%.
-There is one rewrite allowed, with a passing grade of 85%.
+The minimum passing grade is 70%.
+There is one rewrite allowed, with a passing grade of 75%.
 The exam grade is considered valid for one calendar year.
 The nurse can include this information when applying for positions within the MRP.

-There are 20 Hemodialysis units in Manitoba.
+There are 21 hemodialysis units in Manitoba.
 The nurse must be hired into a hemodialysis unit to take the course.
 The nurse is paid for the duration of the course.
-There is an expectation that the nurse will work the equivalent of six months of full time to repay the unit’s investment in the education.
+There is an expectation that the nurse will work the equivalent of six months of full-time to repay the unit’s investment in the education.
 Please speak with the hiring manager about their specific expectations.